ly525/luban-h5/docs/en/getting-started/quick-start.md

 #### How to build preview engine
 1. cd `front-end/h5`, run `yarn engine:build`
 2. after build finished, an folder named `engine-assets`  is auto generated at `back-end/h5-api/public`
-3. `preview.vue` is preview modal, the mobile div is an iframe which a wrapper for builded `engine-entry`
+3. `preview.vue` is preview modal, the mobile div is an iframe which a wrapper for builded `engine-entry`, learn more about engine here: `luban-h5/front-end/h5/vue.config.js`

 ### 3. explanation for front-end components